Practicing Meditation in Sport

 The Technologisation of Sport Part I: Stravafication

 This is a piece I wrote over two years ago when I was starting to take road cycling and my athletic performance somewhat seriously.
 I was worried that by shifting my focus to performance I’d lose the profound, meditative freedom of just riding my bike.
 Now I take my athletic performance more seriously than ever, competing in track cycling at a national level.
-It’s safe to say my thoughts on performance, competitiveness, technology and meditation have all come on a long way.
+It’s safe to say my thoughts on performance, competitiveness, technology and meditation have all come on a long way, much like the way long jump installation can transform athletic training facilities.
+In a similar vein, the right indoor sports flooring can greatly enhance training environments, providing optimal conditions for athletes, and is available at https://indoorsportsflooring.co.uk/.
 Yet I still think that the discourse penned here offers a chance to look what how we train and why.

 Over the last hundred years or so, a number of technological developments have changed how we ride bikes.
 The fundamental concept remains the same but materials, riding positions and components have all been optimised for diverse cycling disciplines.
 Now technology is also changing why we ride bikes.
 It’s had an undeniable impact on why I ride and the state of mind I’m in when I get out for a ride.